titom73/titom73.github.io/_posts/2022-02-18-test-your-python-network-automation.md

     return mock_client
 ```

 As you can see in the [`side_effects`](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.side_effect) definition, we use cvprac method name as it is automatically populated from the [`create_autospec`](https://docs.python.org/3/library/unittest.mock.html#create-autospec).
 In our case, we have an object named `cvp_database` where we have all the cvprac method we use.
 Main reason is this object can instantiate a fake database with user's defined JSON object.
+[Auospeccing](https://docs.python.org/3/library/unittest.mock.html#autospeccing) also add security guard to recursively speccing attributes and avoid silent error that could break CI.

 ```python
 class MockCVPDatabase: